 2. Don’t be Afraid to Mix Metals

 Many homeowners have it in their minds that every piece of metal in a home should be matching.
 This approach works in some spaces, but there’s no reason to fear mixing metals.
-As you can see in the kitchen, there is a brushed steel faucet, Gold Anodized Donna pendant fixtures, and Natural Brass Edgecliff Pulls, and the combination fits the space.
+As you can see in the kitchen, there is a brushed steel faucet, Gold Anodized Donna Pendants, and Natural Brass Edgecliff Pulls, and the combination fits the space.

 3. Organize with Purpose